Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements

 Except for special cases involving qubits~\cite{suzuki2015parameter} or estimating Gaussian amplitudes~\cite{bradshaw2018ultimate, bradshaw2017tight}, in general the problem of finding the optimal measurement that minimises the sum of the mean squared error in multi-parameter estimation is a non-trivial problem.
-Instead, one resorts to finding bounds on these errors~\cite{hayashi2005asymptotic,suzuki2016explicit}.
-Some of such bounds are the bounds based on the symmetric logarithmic derivatives (SLD)~\cite{helstrom1968minimum, helstrom1967minimum}, the right logarithmic derivatives (RLD)~\cite{yuen1973} as well as the Gill--Massar\cite{gill2005state} bound.
+Instead, one resorts to finding bounds on these errors~\cite{hayashi2005asymptotic}.
+Some of these bounds are the bounds based on the symmetric logarithmic derivatives (SLD)~\cite{helstrom1968minimum, helstrom1967minimum} and the right logarithmic derivatives~\cite{yuen1973} as well as the Gill--Massar~\cite{gill2005state} bound.
 While these bounds are easy to compute, they are in general not tight.
-The ultimate bound for the sum of the mean squared error which can be achieved in the asymptotic limit is given by the Holevo Cram\'er--Rao bound~\cite{holevo2011probabilistic}.
+A tighter bound for the sum of the mean squared error which can be achieved in the asymptotic limit is given by the Holevo Cram\'er--Rao bound~\cite{holevo2011probabilistic}.
 The computation of the Holevo bound was recently cast as a semidefinite program which has made it easy to compute.
-This for first performed for the Gaussian amplitude estimation problem~\cite{bradshaw2018ultimate} and was later generalised to an arbitrary model~\cite{Albarelli2019}.
+This was first performed for the Gaussian amplitude estimation problem~\cite{bradshaw2018ultimate} and was later generalised to an arbitrary model~\cite{Albarelli2019}.